Not even an experienced estate agent can value a UK property with total accuracy, and it isn’t an exact science — it’s educated guesswork.

 The housing market is volatile and reactive.
 And it can differ from street to street in certain regions.
 In many cases, external issues beyond your control are responsible for these differences.

 A new school, for example, could dramatically push up house prices in the catchment area.
-The addition of a new train station or a new road could also have a positive effect on house prices.
+The addition of a new train station or a new road could also positively affect house prices.

-When valuing your home, think about what is happening in the area — and what is expected to happen in the future.
-If you can demonstrate to buyers that your area is going to benefit from new amenities and infrastructure in the future, you might be able to extract a premium for your property.
+Is anything happening that could affect property values in your location?
+For example, suppose you can demonstrate to buyers that your local area will benefit from new amenities and infrastructure in the future.
+In that case, you might be able to extract a premium for your property.

 The most common issues that affect UK house prices include: